 Jim Allen's 1999 book Illustrated Buyer's Guide: Jeep, published by MBI, is probably still the most comprehensive and accurate reference available on the development of the Jeep line (see The CJ-3B Bookshelf).
 However, it's not a coffee-table book, and Jim's many photographs are reproduced in small black & white form.
-Some of the pictures have appeared here on CJ3B.info, or in the magazines Jim writes for, but I thought now would be a good time to post large copies of them, as a supplement to the book.
-Here are a dozen of Jim's pictures of historic and restored Jeeps, along with some brief excerpts from the book.
+Some of the pictures have appeared here on CJ3B.info, or in the magazines Jim writes for, but this collection I first posted in 1999 is still a good supplement to the book.
+Here are a dozen of Jim's pictures of historic and restored Jeeps, along with some brief excerpts from the Guide.

 "Since the majority of the pre-standardized Jeeps went elsewhere, including to the bottom of the ocean when the cargo ships carrying them were sunk, they are scarce today in the United States."

 Owned by Wayne Dowdle, restored by Ken Hake.

 "The side bolsters for the seats was an idea shared by Ford.
 While it made the driving position a little more comfortable, it impeded ingress and egress.
 In a world where your life depended on how fast you get in and haul tail or get out and find a hole, comfort was sacrificed."